KSP-KOS/KOS/doc/source/structures/gui_widgets/box.rst

     .. method:: ADDCHECKBOX(text, on)

-        :parameter: text to display
+        :parameter text: text to display
         :type text: :struct:`String`
-        :parameter: state of the checkbox initially
+        :parameter on: state of the checkbox initially
         :type on: :struct:`Boolean`
         :return:
         :rtype: :struct:`Button`